 Nathan goes into how to find negative keywords in his post on How to Find and Select Negative Keywords.
 As is always the case, being proactive is only the beginning.
 As you collect more data, keeping a close eye on your search terms reports is the best way to ensure the health and profitability of your Shopping Campaigns.
 Let me explain some ways you can use your account’s data to find negative keywords for your Shopping Campaigns.

 There are other ways you can use negative keywords to make your Shopping Campaigns really rock and roll.
 The best place to start is in your search terms report.
 It’s available under the Keywords tab on the Campaign or Ad Group levels of your account, under the Details menu – see the picture below.
-From here you can get great data on which search terms are triggering your PLAs and decide which ones are not a good fit for your campaign.

 Using Product Filters can help you organize products into their own ecosystems.
 Apart from having better control over how your Shopping Campaign spends its dollars, this will help make it easier to decide which negative keywords you want to use per ad group or campaign.
 The other benefit of this strategy is enabling the ability to funnel broader terms into their own ad groups or campaigns at a lower bid.